OnceMeasuredTwiceCut/GhostBusters/README.md

 Hello and welcome to Once Measured Twice Cut's Ghostbuster's Repository!

 ## Circuit Diagrams and Pictures

-For Convience, I've made it so you have two options.
+For convince, I've made it so you have two options.
 You can either follow and solder along with a picture of the circuit design or download and read the circuit schematic.

-In the pictures I've marked the different arduinos/components with the coresponding file name of the program you should download to them.
-For each arduino, there is one file to download and upload.
+In the pictures I've marked the different arduinos with the corresponding file name of the program you should download to them.

 ### Ethan's Pack